MiddleSchoolEarthScience/middleschoolearthscience.github.io/about.md

 * 1 year running a summer camp as the director.

 ### MY TEACHING STYLE
-Eclectic: In how they learn and express their learning students deserve diverse experiences.
+Eclectic: Students deserve diverse experiences, both in how they learn and express their learning.

 ### HONORS/AWARDS
 * 3rd Grade Student of the Month, Fort Colville Elementary, Colville, WA